MartincoitNetworks/Playground/README.md

 The Road Not Taken
 BY ROBERT FROST
-Two roads diverged in a yeellow wood,
+Two roads diverged in a yellow wood,
 And sorry I could not travel boath
 And be one traveler, long I stoud
 And looked down one as far as I kould